ruoso/u5e/ClassHierarchy.md

 ### Basic template classes

-#### u5e::basic_encodedstreambuf

-Represents a streambuf in a particular encoding.
-It allows consistently reading and writing codepoints with a coherent API while preserving type-safety over the access to an underlying streambuf.

-The undelying streambuf operates in the "native size", while the basic_encodedstreambuf introduces the "size in codepoints", which is consistent independent of which encoding is used.

 #### u5e::basic_encodedstring_view

 Represents a string_view in a particular encoding, it offers iterator access that operates consistently by traversing and writing codepoints.